FIR against Mahua Moitra for 'Kali remark'; BJP demands arrest; Moitra says 'bring it on BJP' | Politics

 - India

-An FIR was registered on Wednesday against TMC MP Mahua Moitra in Bhopal for allegedly ''outraging religious feelings'' as the row over her comment on Goddess Kali intensified with the West Bengal unit of the BJP demanding her arrest and Moitra daring the saffron party to ''bring it on'', saying she was not afraid of its ''goons''.
+The row over TMC MP Mahua Moitra's comment on Goddess Kali intensified on Wednesday with an FIR being registered against her in Bhopal for allegedly ''outraging religious feelings'' and the West Bengal unit of the BJP demanded her arrest even as Moitra dared the saffron party to ''bring it on'', saying she was not afraid of its ''goons''.
 She also said that she was a ''Kali worshipper and not afraid of anything''.

 Moitra on Tuesday triggered a controversy with her remarks that she has every right as ''an individual to imagine Goddess Kali as a meat-eating and alcohol-accepting goddess'', as every person has the right to worship god and goddess in his or her own way.